Antawn Jamison

-Early years
+Early life

 Jamison was born in Shreveport, Louisiana.
 His parents named him "Antwan", but the hospital misspelled it "Antawn" on his birth certificate.
 The error was never corrected, but the pronunciation (as "Antoine") did not change.
 Jamison played basketball and football (as a quarterback) at Quail Hollow Middle School in Charlotte, North Carolina.
 He went on to play high school basketball at Charlotte's Providence High School, where he was named a McDonald's All-American after his senior season, during which he averaged 27 points, 13 rebounds and 4.5 blocks per game.

 College career

 Jamison played three seasons of college basketball for the University of North Carolina at Chapel Hill, averaging 19.0 points and 9.9 rebounds per game.
 In his junior year, he was awarded both the Naismith and Wooden Awards as the most outstanding men's college basketball player for the 1997–98 season.
 Jamison decided to forgo his senior year of eligibility and enter the NBA draft in 1998.
 He subsequently returned and earned a B.A. in Afro-American and African studies, graduating in August 1999.

 On March 1, 2000, Jamison's #33 was retired at the Dean E. Smith Center, the seventh Tar Heel so honored.